kernelci/kernelci-core/doc/count-collection.rst

  :param collection: The collection name to get the count of.
 Can be one of
     ``job``, ``defconfig``, ``boot``.

- :reqheader X-Linaro-Token: The token necessary to authorize the request.
+ :reqheader Authorization: The token necessary to authorize the request.

  :query limit: Number of results to return.
 Default 0 (all results).
  :type limit: int